controlecidadao/samantha_ia/README.md

 Use it in combination with _Copy Python Code_ button.

+To run Python code, you don't need to load the model.

 The `pip` and `!pip` instructions lines present in the code are ignored.

 Whenever Python code returns a value other than `''` (empty string), an HTML pop-up window opens to display the returned content.